nwithan8/webcrawler/README.md

 * **Lines**: *103*
 * **Structure**: Starts at URL passed in through CLI arguments (also option to restrict scraping to just the starting domain).
 Rather than arrays, using a dictionary to store {URL: [links found on this page], [pages that link to this page]}.
 Strips # (anchors) and ? from URL to avoid unnecessarily scraping and storing the same webpage multiple times.
 Also ignores specific image, video, audio and PDF URL endings to avoid attempting to scrape non-webpages.
 Scraping runs recursively.
 Dictionary is written to a file.
 No web content is stored; just mapping the references between webpages.

+### **2020**:

+* **Lines**: *136*
+* **Structure**: No major CLI changes compared to 2019 version, except using proper argument parsing with argparse.
+Introducing classes!
+Actual object-oriented programming!
+Each webpage is an object, with array attributes that store what page the current page came from, and what pages the current page goes to.
+Admittedly, URL list is not stored in permanent storage (like a text file, for now).
+Better checking for ignored file extensions.
+Better string formatting.
+Scraping still done recursively.
+Array stores previously-visited links, each link checked and ignored if in the array.